How to smoke turkey legs for tender, juicy and flavorful meat with crispy skin.

 There are three essential steps to juicy, tender and flavorful fair style smoked turkey legs.

 - Use a dry rub.
 To further flavor the outside of the turkey legs.
+If it contains brown sugar (the one in this recipe does) this helps create crispy turkey skin.

 - Smoke the turkey legs slow on low.
 Turkey drumsticks have a lot of connective tissue and the low heat is key to liquefying the collagen.
 Conceptually it is just like grilling chicken drumsticks over indirect heat but with the smoking element included.